Frequently Asked Questions

 The facility and parking lot has been built on a reduced size footprint of the former Vimy Arena.
 Therefore, additional greenspace has been added as the current plans call for the facility to use 18% less greenspace than is currently taken up by the Vimy Arena.

-Is there a potential of shared use of a gym / recreation space?
+Is there a potential of shared use of a gym/recreation space?

 Community use of the Bruce Oake Recovery Centre is a priority.
-There is a separate entrance to the gymnasium, public change rooms and washrooms along with a curtain wall to protect client’s anonymity.
+There is a separate entrance to the gymnasium, public change rooms and washrooms along with a curtain wall to protect clients' anonymity.
 The Centre seek a community use agreement, but it has been built with community access in mind.

 How can we be assured that the greenspace will remain, and further construction will not occur?

-We are specifically requesting to both the Province of Manitoba and The City of Winnipeg that provisions clearly ensure that The Bruce Oake Recovery Centre never exceed a maximum of 50 beds at this location and never expand past the originally approved footprint.
+We are specifically requesting to both the Province of Manitoba and the City of Winnipeg that provisions clearly ensure that the Bruce Oake Recovery Centre never exceed a maximum of 50 beds at this location and never expand past the originally approved footprint.
 The Bruce Oake Foundation has made this request as it recognizes the value residents place on their greenspace.

-Were other sites considered in City?
+Were other sites considered in the city?

 Yes, we have reviewed all surplus properties available on the City of Winnipeg Surplus list.
 Based on accessibility to public transit, the seclusion of the location to protect client anonymity and the serenity of the property the Bruce Oake Memorial Foundation and team felt this location was very fitting and as such pursued it.